Walt (album): Reception

 Croatian rock critic Aleksandar Dragaš gave the album a very favorable review, noting that it "doesn't have a single weak moment".
 In his opinion, Walt was the band's most compelling work in the 21st century.
+Zoran Stajčić of pop culture magazine Ravno do dna gave the work a 10/10, arguing that it represented the band's at its best to date.